sergio060422/Minecraft-Labyrinth-Game/README.md

+<h1> Minecraft Labyrinth Web Game </h1>
+-Random map generation algo
-Labyrinth web game based on Minecraft, try it here: https://true-lab-game.onrender.com
+-You can try it here: https://true-lab-game.onrender.com
+PD: Please try it on phone, I didn't have time to make it responsive